 Hot water systems, (including shower roses, hot water taps, hot water tanks, pipework and the associated fittings) have the potential to harbour the Legionella bacteria where there may be stagnant or warm water (25-50°C).
 The following precautions will help reduce the risk:

 - Hot water tanks are required by Queensland law to store water at 60°C or more to reduce the risk of Legionella multiplying in the hot water system and plumbing.
 However this temperature may cause scalding so water used for washing and bathing should be delivered at 45-50°C through the use of water temperature controllers such as thermostatic mixing valves or thermostats that can be regulated (for instantaneous water heaters).
 Do not turn down hot water systems.
 Any adjustment to the thermostat settings should be done by a licensed electrician.
-Find out about scalding risks and the regulation of water temperature

 - Hot water systems should not be turned off unnecessarily.
 Boosters for solar hot water systems should not be turned off during cloudy days.
 Hot water systems that are turned on after prolonged absences from home should heat water to 60°C for at least half an hour prior to use of the hot water.